Taron Johnson: 2024

 On March 18, 2024, the Buffalo Bills signed Johnson to a three–year, $30.75 million contract extension that includes $17.82 million guaranteed upon signing and a signing bonus of $7.25 million.
 This deal will keep him under contract throughout the 2027 season.

 Head coach Sean McDermott promoted linebackers coach Bobby Babich to defensive coordinator following the 2023 NFL season.
 Johnson remained the Bills' starting nickelback and began the season alongside Rasul Douglas and Christian Benford following the departure of Tre'Davious White in free agency.

 On September 8, 2024, Johnson started in the Buffalo Bills' home-opener against the Arizona Cardinals, but suffered a forearm injury on the first drive in a collision with teammate Taylor Rapp on a tackle attempt during their 48–23 victory.
 He remained inactive for the next four games (Weeks 2–5) due to his injured forearm.
 In Week 6, Johnson returned and made eight combined tackles (four solo), had one pass deflection, and secured the Bills' 23–20 win at the New York Jets with an interception on a pass attempt by Aaron Rodgers to wide receiver Mike Williams with 2:01 remaining in the fourth quarter.
 On November 10, 2024, Johnson made three solo tackles, set a season-high with two pass deflections, made one sack, and returned an interception thrown by Joe Flacco to wide receiver Josh Downs for a 23–yard touchdown on the Colts' first offensive play of the game as the Bills won 30–20 at the Indianapolis Colts.
 His performance in Week 10 against the Colts earned him AFC Defensive Player of the Week.
 During the 2024 NFL season, Johnson had a total of 65 combined tackles (42 solo), five pass deflections, a career-high two interceptions, one forced fumble, one fumble recovery, and one sack while appearing in 12 games with 12 starts.
 He received an overall grade of 65.0 from Pro Football Focus in 2024, which ranked 82nd among 222 qualifying cornerbacks.

 2025

 In the offseason prior to the 2025 season, Johnson underwent shoulder surgery to repair a torn labrum he had suffered in the team's playoff matchup against the Baltimore Ravens in January.
+Playing in 13 games, Johnson recorded 57 tackles, his lowest since 2019, four passes defensed, and no interceptions.

+On March 6, 2026, the Bills announced that Johnson was set to be released at the start of the new year.

+Las Vegas Raiders

+On March 11, 2026, Johnson, along with a 2026 seventh-round pick, were traded to the Las Vegas Raiders in exchange for a 2026 sixth-round pick.